-Speak With An Experienced Boston Birth Injury Lawyer
+Speak With An Experienced Boston, MA Birth Injury Lawyer

 Birth injury claims are not the same as other more common personal injury claims.
 A birth injury claim requires an experienced birth injury attorney that understands both the medical and legal aspects of such a case.
 That’s why you shouldn’t take legal advice from just any injury law firm.

-If your child has suffered a birth injury, the team at Parker Sheer has the knowledge, skill, and experience to help you and your family get the results and justice that you deserve.
+If your child has suffered a birth injury, the birth injury attorneys at Parker Sheer has the knowledge, skill, and experience to help you and your family get the results and justice that you deserve.
 You don’t have to deal with birth injuries on your own.
 We will work to make sure that you get the full and fair compensation to which you are entitled.

 The plaintiff, a 37 year-old woman, became pregnant with her second child.
 During her pregnancy, she presented to the defendant OB/GYN for periodic, routine evaluations.
 By the 37th week, the “fundal height” was not tracking consistent with the gestational age of the fetus.
 According to the defendant’s own deposition testimony, when a discrepancy exits between the fundal height and the gestational age that is two centimeters or greater in the absence of any other known explanation for the discrepancy, the requisite standard of care required that further evaluation and testing be performed.
 In this case, the discrepancy was greater than two centimeters after 37 weeks, but the defendant testified that despite the lack of any notes in the record explaining her investigation, the discrepancy must have been explained because she did not order any further testing.
 The mother’s medical chart, however, provided no description by the defendant as to her explanation for the discrepancy that would have warranted foregoing further testing.